neos/neos-development-collection/README.md

 | Discard Current Page                      |   ✅     |   ✅          |
 | Change node type in UI                    |   ✅     |   ✅          |

+## Package Compatibility

+- *Flowpack.NodeTemplates* is currently NOT supported because it works heavily with stateful Node objects.
+  In principle, it can be possible to build an API-compatible version based on the ES CR, by providing a "Node" shim object.

 ## Requirements

 ### DB